 Lab-grown diamonds are exactly that—diamonds that are grown in a laboratory.
 A lab-grown diamond is created using one of two methods: high pressure, high temperature (HPHT), or chemical vapor deposition (CVD).
 The CVD method starts with a small diamond “seed” that is placed in a chamber full of heated carbon, which causes the carbon to crystallise around the seed and form a diamond.

+The HPHT is a less popular method and entails the use of graphite that is heated and crushed in a large machine until the graphite turns into a diamond.
 Once the diamond has been grown, it undergoes the same cutting and polishing process as a natural diamond.
 This ensures that the lab-grown diamond is just as exquisite as its natural counterpart.

 Lab-grown diamonds vs natural diamonds-how do they differ?